pedroafreitas/pontosNaWeb/Catalog/notes.md

 ## Part 2

-* Dependenct injection is technique a technique to properly inject our repository instance with items controller.
+* Dependency injection is a technique to properly inject our repository instance with items controller.

 * Data transfer objects are used to establish our peer contract with